 Whether you want to cuddle, kiss or just bathe in some poo with these amazing animals, visiting an elephant sanctuary is the best way to do it.
-This and the Phi Phi Island tour were the only big excursions we wanted to do while in Thailand, so we booked this online as soon as we arrived.

 At the sanctuary were six beautiful elephants; Filo (mmm pastry), Natalie, Diamond, Boa, Choo and Sofar.

 I’d seen elephants in a zoo before but never up close and personal where I could touch them and feed them, they really are the most amazing and gentle animals.